Skip to main content

 • QuickBooks integration has two new configuration options to “Group Invoice Lines By Member/Class” and “Skip Zero Amount Invoices”.

-• When choosing to group invoice lines by member/class, ZenCase will push to QuickBooks 4 line items per member for fees, hard costs, soft costs and interest on the invoice when available.
+• When choosing to group invoice lines by member/class, Practice Pro will push to QuickBooks 4 line items per member for fees, hard costs, soft costs and interest on the invoice when available.

-• When choosing to skip zero amount invoices, ZenCase will not push to QuickBooks any invoices that are $0 bill amount.
+• When choosing to skip zero amount invoices, Practice Pro will not push to QuickBooks any invoices that are $0 bill amount.
 Go to Firm Settings > Integrations > QuickBooks and click on Settings to enable on the new options.

 Setup Accounts

-• First, you should configure the Accounts in ZenCase that align with the related Quickbooks Online Chart of Account.
+• First, you should configure the Accounts in Practice Pro that align with the related QuickBooks Online Chart of Account.

-• Set the Following QuickBooks Accounts for Zencase:
+• Set the Following QuickBooks Accounts for Practice Pro:

 • Note: QuickBooks integration will now show a warning when you set the A/R account that you must ensure the selected A/R is the default A/R account in QuickBooks.
 The “default” A/R account in QuickBooks would be the A/R account that is debited when a new invoice is created.